Donald Trump Slams Robert Mueller, Blames Him For His Approval Rating Being Less Than 75 Percent

-President Donald Trump isn’t very happy about his unfavorable percent approval ratings.
+President Donald Trump isn’t very happy about his unfavorable approval ratings.
 While it’s no secret Trump adamantly believes he’s a stellar representation of the White House and the United States of America, many news outlets have reported that his overall rating has been on a gradual decline since he entered the White House last year.
 However, Donald Trump insists there’s also a reason for that and it has nothing to do with his leadership.

 According to Politico, Donald Trump is reportedly blaming Robert Mueller for his low approval rating.
 On Thursday, December 6, Trump even took to Twitter to sound off about the situation voicing his frustrations via social media.
 Describing the whole debacle as “presidential harassment,” Trump believes Mueller’s probe, which he’s referred to as a “phony Russian Witch Hunt” on multiple occasions, is an incriminating point of controversy that has gravely affected how he’s being perceived by the media.